meihab/comp423-course-notes/docs/tutorials/go-setup.md

 3. **Visual Studio Code**: Download and install from [here](https://code.visualstudio.com/).
 4. **Docker installed**: Get Docker [here](https://www.docker.com/products/docker-desktop/).
 5. **Basic command-line knowledge**

+!!!
+Requirements
+      For this tutorial, you do not need to install anything other than VSCode, Docker, and Git.
+You should not install Go!
+That is the role of the dev container!
+Remember that you want to minimize the things you have to manually download and install.

 ---